How to Clean Roomba Brushes?

 You’ll need to clean your Roomba brushes regularly and also replace them now and again.

+iRobot suggests replacing the main brushes every six to twelve months.
 Although iRobot does not recommend a specific time frame for replacing the delicate side brushes, I suggest swapping them every six to twelve months.
+Mine was damaged during the cleaning and had to be replaced early.

-Clean the rest of your Roomba.
+Clean the rest of your Roomba

 Your Roomba’s hairy brushes should not be the only thing you need to clean.
 It is essential to clean the wheels of your Roomba regularly.